Umami Pot

 Introduction to Asazuke

-This dish is a type of Japanese pickle called "Asazuke."
+This dish is a type of Japanese pickle called "asazuke."

-Because potassium helps flush out excess salt, cucumbers pair perfectly with asazuke pickles, which have a salty content.
-In addition to this pickle dish, I highly recommend trying "Tataki Kyuri" (Japanese smashed cucumber salad) as a dish that allows you to enjoy the crunchy texture of cucumbers.
-Be sure to give both a try.
+Since potassium helps flush out excess sodium, cucumbers pair perfectly with asazuke, which has a mildly salty flavor.
+In addition to this refreshing dish, I also recommend trying Cucumber Sunomono (Japanese cucumber salad) and Tataki Kyuri (Japanese smashed cucumber salad), both of which are traditional Japanese dishes that feature cucumbers.
+Be sure to give them both a try after making this recipe.

 Japanese Pickled Whole Cucumbers (Asazuke)